AliciaMMorgan/cross-industry-pm-playbook/Innovation_Leadership_Reading_List.md

 - **AI Agents & Orchestration Frameworks** — Leveraging emerging agentic stacks (e.g., LangChain, AutoGen, CrewAI) to automate data pipelines, documentation, and project workflows while keeping a human-in-the-loop for oversight.
 - **Responsible AI & Ethical Decision-Making** — Applying frameworks such as the NIST AI Risk Management Framework and IEEE’s Ethically Aligned Design to balance innovation speed with transparency, bias mitigation, privacy, and societal impact.

-💡 *Note:* Understanding **risk attitudes** — how individuals and organizations perceive and respond to uncertainty — is essential for managing cross-functional initiatives, making investment decisions, and building innovative cultures.
+💡 *Note:* Understanding **risk attitudes** — how individuals and organizations perceive and respond to uncertainty — is essential for managing cross-functional initiatives, making investment decisions, and building innovative culture.

+### Learning Styles & Reflective Practice

+> _Recognizing diverse user accessibility needs and learning preferences strengthens innovation leadership.
+Reflective frameworks like Bloom’s Taxonomy support mentoring and continuous growth._

+- Inclusive design and accessibility are essential for equitable innovation impact.
+- Understanding varied learning styles improves communication and knowledge transfer.
+- Bloom’s Taxonomy provides a structured approach to learning objectives and reflective leadership.

 ---